How to Fix Logitech Mouse Lagging in Windows 11, 10

 • Other devices interfering with the Mouse connectivity

-The easiest and fastest way to fix this problem is to check the hardware (mouse), battery.
+The easiest and fastest way to fix this problem is to check the hardware (mouse), and battery.

 Read Also- How to Download Logitech G Pro Wireless Drivers – Windows 11,10